 Masahiko Shimada* 島田雅彦

-His novel Higan sensei (Master from Across the Way) is a parody of Natsume Soseki's classic novel Kokoro.
-The narrator is a nineteen-year-old youth studying Russian in college who wants to study under a novelist living across the river from him.
-Sensei ("teacher," "master") is thirty-seven and writes strange romances that are impossible to pigeonhole, equal parts pornography, science fiction, political novel, and mystery.
+His novel Higan sensei (Master from Across the Way) is a parody of Sōseki Natsume's classic novel Kokoro.
+The narrator is a 19-year-old youth learning Russian in college who wants to study under a novelist living across the river from him.
+Sensei ("teacher," "master") is 37 and writes strange romances that are impossible to pigeonhole, equal parts pornography, science fiction, political novel, and mystery.
 Though married, Sensei seems to have a great many lovers.
-One of his sex friends, a piano teacher named Kyoko, spends the night with the narrator, allegedly at Sensei's instigation.
+One of his girlfriends, a piano teacher named Kyōko, spends the night with the narrator, allegedly at Sensei's instigation.
 Sensei becomes mentally deranged and tries to commit suicide.
 Before that he sends the youth a diary recording his turbulent relations with women.

-Oboreru shimin (Drowning Citizens) is a collection of fourteen short stories numbered from 0 to 13.
+Oboreru shimin (Drowning Citizens) is a collection of 14 short stories numbered from 0 to 13.
 Each one describes the ordinary yet odd daily lives of the residents of Nemurigaoka, or "Sleepy Hill," a neighborhood that might be found in any Tokyo suburb.
-In the fourth story, "Chonai bika" (Town Beautification), Mr. Kodama bids his wife goodbye each morning and sets off for work.
+In the fourth story, Chōnai bika (Town Beautification), Mr. Kodama bids his wife goodbye each morning and sets off for work.
 Ever since he retired, she has somehow lost the power of speech and can say only "Goodbye, dear" and "Welcome home, dear."
 Kodama's "work" consists of picking up litter, and the townspeople call him "Volunteer Guy" or "Trash Master."
 One day he fails to appear.
 When the police enter his house to investigate, they find the rooms packed with all his collected trash.
 Inside a chest of drawers are the bodies of Mr. and Mrs. Kodama, dressed in mourning.
-The lives portrayed in these fourteen stories are a vivid portrait of our times.
+The lives penned in these 14 stories are a vivid portrait of our times.

 * Oboreru shimin (Kawade Shobo Shinsha, 2004, 192 pages)